 - Using the right potato (Yellow or Russets)

-- Add potatoes in before boiling the water
+- Add in potatoes before boiling

-- Drain them well
+- Drain cooked potatoes well

 - Don't over mash